 It is not only about getting the right knowledge but taking the right steps based on the available information.

-Let’s look at these five money mistakes to avoid.
+Let’s take a closer look at these five money mistakes you should avoid.

 1. Being too frivolous